 What Does a Plumber Do to Unclog a Bathtub Drain?

-Plumbers will usually start by using a drain snake, a plunger, or even a chemical treatment to dissolve the clog if it’s particularly stubborn.
+The plumber is using a drain snake, a plunger, or even a chemical treatment to dissolve the clog if it’s particularly stubborn.
 Need Plumbers in Newcastle?
 Newcastle Upon Tyne Plumbing Plumbing Services is a local plumbing service provider.
 Unlike some Newcastle Plumbers, they are fast, reliable and offers free quotation.
 Some of their services includes, boiler repair, water tank services, water heater repairs, gas servicing and bathroom installation.

 How Often Do You Clean the Drain in Your Bathtub?